datatrail-jhu/00_intro/manuscript/00_welcome.md

 Most of the people who are currently data scientists have degrees in math, statistics, physics.
 They can afford computers that cost thousands of dollars and specialized computing software to help them do their jobs.
 They also mostly live in a few major cities like New York, San Francisco, Seattle, and Washington D.C.
 Many of these data scientists are former software engineers or other white-collar workers who moved into data science when they saw the demand for this kind of job.

-It is our goal with Cloud-Based Data Science to try to help people who would otherwise not have access to this exciting career to get into the career.
+It is our goal with DataTrail to try to help people who would otherwise not have access to this exciting career to get into the career.
 To do that we need to remove some of the challenges above.
 So we designed this program to tackle some of the challenges that are preventing more widespread adoption of this career.

-* Cloud-Based Data Science is being released as a set of online courses with a pay-what-you-can model.
+* DataTrail is being released as a set of online courses with a pay-what-you-can model.
 That means you can take the whole series of courses for free or for whatever cost you can afford.
-* Cloud-Based Data Science is designed to be done entirely online using only tools you can access from a web browser.
+* DataTrail is designed to be done entirely online using only tools you can access from a web browser.
 This means that you can do the entire program on a [Chromebook](https://www.google.com/chromebook/) - which you can get for as little as $150.
-* Cloud-Based Data Science starts at the very basics of how to set up all of your accounts, which websites and apps to use, and simple little projects that anyone can do.
+* DataTrail starts at the very basics of how to set up all of your accounts, which websites and apps to use, and simple little projects that anyone can do.
 The only pre-requisites are high school math/reading and the ability to use a computer.
-* Cloud-Based Data Science includes resources for finding, getting, and working at data science jobs.
+* DataTrail includes resources for finding, getting, and working at data science jobs.
 It also includes resources for finding and working at remote data science jobs that can be done from anywhere in the world.

 ### Who is this program for?

-Cloud-Based Data Science is designed for people who have a high school education and know how to use a computer.
+DataTrail is designed for people who have a high school education and know how to use a computer.
 Some people who we hope the program will be useful for are:

 * High school students
 * People who are working on or have completed a high school education